AubreyDDD/unx511_samples/lab_05b/README.md

 UNX511 sample / example code
 for lab 5b on Signals
-for UNX511 section NSB
+for UNX511 section NSC
-summer 2025.
+fall 2025.